root-project/root/docbook/users-guide/Graphics.md

 The GL Viewer supports two basic types of camera, which affect how the 3D world is projected onto the 2D render area:

--   Perspective: Objects are drawn with characteristic ‘foreshortening’ effect, where distant objects appear smaller than near ones.
-This is useful for obtaining a ‘real world’ views.
-The degree of foreshortening is affected by the current camera field of view (focal length of its ‘lens’) – see "Adjusting Cameras".
+-   Perspective: Objects are drawn with characteristic ‘foreshortening' effect, where distant objects appear smaller than near ones.
+This is useful for obtaining a ‘real world' views.
+The degree of foreshortening is affected by the current camera field of view (focal length of its ‘lens') - see "Adjusting Cameras".

 -   Orthographic: Distance from camera does not affect object size.
     These projections are useful for measurement or checking alignments,